sillygoose/sbhistory/README.md

 ## Use
 Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the data.

-Rename the `sample_secrets.yaml` file to `secrets.yaml` and edit to match your site (if you don't wish to use secrets then edit `sbhistory.yaml` to remove the `!secret` references).
-The `secrets.yaml` file is tagged in `.gitignore` and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).
+Rename the `sample_secrets.yaml` file to `.sbhistory_secrets.yaml` and edit to match your site (if you don't wish to use secrets then edit `sbhistory.yaml` to remove the `!secret` references).
+Any secrets files are tagged in `.gitignore` and will not be included in the repository but if you wish you can put `.sbhistory_secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).

 Run the application in VS Code or from the command line: